metno/pyaerocom/docs/_build/html/_sources/tut00_get_started.rst.txt

-However, this methodology might not always be handy (imagine you have a 10 year dataset of ``3hourly`` sampled data and want to extract three months in the 6th year …).
-In that case, you can perform the cropping using the actual timestamps (for comparibility, let’s stick to 2009 here):
+However, this methodology might not always be handy (imagine you have a 10 year dataset of ``3hourly`` sampled data and want to extract three months in the 6th year ...).
+In that case, you can perform the cropping using the actual timestamps (for comparibility, let's stick to 2009 here):

 .. code:: ipython3